 5. Brandon Hill & Cabot Tower

 Brandon Hill Nature Park lies just behind one of Bristol’s independent shopping areas – Park Street.
 It’s a hilly haven for wildflowers and the meadow is full of cowslips in spring.
-Cabot Tower is currently closed but return to climb it once it reopens for spectacular views across Bristol.
+Climb the 109 steps of Cabot Tower for spectacular views across Bristol.

 Image - view from Cabot Tower, credit Paul Box